Why You Should Work With A Disability Content Specialist

 Each image brings its own story, and you get to decide what part of that story is most important to tell.

-So, when you're writing a description, think of yourself as the narrator, you're helping someone “see” through your words.
+So, when you're writing an image description, think of yourself as the narrator; you're helping someone “see” through your words.

 So, let’s break it down: